ayychap/clayscraper/README.md

 ## Future Improvements:

+1. Split shrinkage/absorption so that the error is separated.
-1. Other clay companies exist!
+2. Other clay companies exist!
 Get that data too!